Check out these 46 ideas to start immediately boosting your retail sales.

 24. Start the process before the customer’s appointment.
 When calling to confirm the appointment, mention any retail promotions that are going on in a casual, informative way.
 For example, the script might be “When you’re in, be sure to check out our special promotion on XYZ products.”

 25. The front desk should have the service provider’s recommended products already pulled and visible to the customer, and mentions the items at the time of checkout.

 26. Script the right language.
 You’ll see better results from a statement like, ‘I see your stylist, Jennifer, recommends you try out the smoothing cream.
 Can I pull that for you?” than “Would you like to buy a product?”

 27. Print products that were used during the customer’s appointment on their receipt as a reminder for their next visit — after they’ve felt the product benefits.

 28. Define staff targets for retail sales.
 Ideally, you’ll want retail sales to reach (and exceed) 25 percent of service revenue.

 29. If staff can’t check their performance through their mobile devices, be sure to post performance in a visible place.
 Review with team and individuals on a weekly, if not daily basis.

 30. Tie retail sales performance into commissions.
 Tiered commissions can award more on reaching a high target.

 31. Reward staff based on their performance for the previous month — whomever sold the most retail gets booked first for walk-ins.
-(Get the details on how to do this from our blog post, Are you Randomly Assigning Appointments?)

 32. Run a contest.
 Tailor the prize to what motivates your staff and fits your budget.
 Anything from concert tickets to free products or a coffee shop gift card.
 Run the contest for two weeks, a month or even a quarter depending on the size of the prize.